My research focuses on the relationship between language variation in English-speaking children and their educational attainment.

 I have been awarded a National Science Foundation Social, Behavioral, and Economic Sciences Minority Post-Doctoral Fellowship Starter Grant.

-A set of 40 educator-consultants will work jointly with us to develop pedagogically sound and linguistically informed strategies for addressing variation in the speech and writing of their students using methods that have been developed by linguists but that are largely not known among most educators.
+A set of 40 educator-consultants worked jointly with us to develop pedagogically sound and linguistically informed strategies for addressing variation in the speech and writing of their students using methods that have been developed by linguists but that are largely not known among most educators.
 Strategies include best practices for promoting awareness about language variation, for teaching about the systematic nature of language variation, and for using knowledge about the systematic nature of language variation to help students acquire Standardized English.

 Results from this project will help us to refine and implement future workshops to similarly connect with educators on the topic of language variation.
 The study lays the groundwork for sociolinguists and educators to work together in a more collaborative fashion to promote the educational attainment of students from diverse language backgrounds, especially Southern and African-American students.